 What should I do first?

 Before you contact us you must first try to solve your problem with the public body concerned.
-In some cases there may be formal local appeals systems which you will have to go through before coming to the Ombudsman, for example, the Agriculture Appeals Office, the Social Welfare Appeals Office etc. If you fail to resolve your problem and you still feel the body concerned has not treated you fairly, contact the Ombudsman.
+In some cases there may be formal local appeals systems which you will have to go through before coming to the Ombudsman, for example, the Agriculture Appeals Office, the Social Welfare Appeals Office etc. If you fail to resolve your problem and you still feel the body concerned has not treated you fairly, you can contact the Ombudsman.

 How do I make a complaint?